Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Discussion

-We recognize several threats to validity in our study design.
+We recognize several considerations regarding trustworthiness and limitations in our study design.
 In this subsection, we have argued for our chosen research setting, its limitations, and how we have strived to mitigate potential threats to validity.

-\textit{Relatively small number of participants}: The number of participants in this study is relatively small considering the total number of students in the course, and considering that the data were analyzed with statistical methods.
-However, despite the number of participants in the statistical analyses (\textit{N} = 47), the number of \textit{observations} collected from 11 course weeks is higher, i.e., 5,445 student sessions grouped into 458 weekly learning strategies.
-Furthermore, while we used the Brunner-Munzel test mainly because our data failed to meet the assumption for independence of observations due to our study design, the Brunner-Munzel test has been shown more robust with smaller sample sizes than other adjacent non-parametric tests.
-Finally, SRL trace log analysis has been applied successfully on a relatively low number of participants before \citep{Zhidkikh2023MeasuringSelfRegulated}.
+\textit{Number of participants}: The number of student participants in this study is a potential limitation considering the total number of students in the course.
+The sample size poses potential threats to validity with regard to sampling bias, as participation was voluntary and we cannot ensure a truly random sample of CS1 students.
+However, despite the limited number of participants (\textit{N} = 47), the number of \textit{observations} relevant to the study is larger: 5,445 student sessions grouped into 458 weekly learning strategies, collected over 11 weeks of the course.
+The number of participants is apparent primarily in the characterization of students' study profiles, where statistical analysis was used as an additional aid rather than as the primary method of characterization.
+Because our data did not meet the independence assumption due to the study design, we used the Brunner-Munzel test for statistical comparison.
+This test has been shown to be robust with smaller sample sizes than other comparable non-parametric tests.
+SRL trace log analysis has also been applied successfully with a relatively small number of participants in earlier work \citep{Zhidkikh2023MeasuringSelfRegulated}.

 \textit{Changes in study profile}: We categorized \textit{weekly} learning strategies in our analyses given the weekly schedule of the course (see Section \ref{subsec:course_context}), yet this level of abstraction might not capture all nuances of changes in a student's study profile.
 That is, changes in learning strategy are likely to change more often than on a weekly basis.
 This choice was by design to abstract the results to be more easily interpreted, yet the approach might overgeneralize the phenomenon of study profiles.